-I drove round the Normandy D-Day Landing beaches in April 2019 on a 5-day research trip with my partner for an article which I will get onto the site soon!
+I drove round the Normandy D-Day Landing beaches on a 5-day research trip with my partner.
 Our hotels near the D-Day landing beaches are based on this trip and I have added a couple more recommended by friends.

 There’s so much accommodation, hotels and charming bed and breakfast manor houses in Normandy I’ve only covered a fraction.
 You’ll have your own picks and I’d love to hear about your recommendations.
 So please do send them and I’ll try to get to them on my next trip.